Marcsemadeni/WebDevelopmentFinal/README.md

 # H1 Final Project
 I will be creating a website to host my multiplayer game.
-It will include a main page to create a player, multiple pages to create different games, and a page dedicated to joining games.
-I plan to make it very interactive and pleasing to look at.
+It will include atleast 4 different pages.
+This will be the welcoming page, where he user creates a name, A page to join servers, and 2 seperate pages to create a chess or checkers game.

+I would like to build this because I am already planning on making chess and checkers for another class.
+Currently the user experience with Chess and Checkers will be terrible because I would only be using blazor, which I am not familiar with.
+As I have learned how to create my own website with html, css, and js, I've wanted to combine C# with these other languages.
+This will not only allow me to have a game that will look much better, but I will learn how to link different coding languages together

+What really excites me is having multiple people on the site, and it will be interactive for all the people.
+The list of servers will constantly be changing based on people creating and joining games.
+If time allows, I also want to try adding a lot of effects, such as the objects getting bigger or even flipping 180 to show a "backside".
+I hope that this will be a game hub that will look good in the user's eyes.

 - April 6
     1. Create files